luomin/website/source/en/tutorial/anomaly_java.rst

  128 :
  129 : 			String line = "";
  130 :
- 131 : 			// 最終行までループでまわし、1行ずつ読み込む
- 132 : 			while ((line = br.readLine()) != null) {
+ 131 : 			// read the data row by row until the last one 132 : 			while ((line = br.readLine()) != null) {
  133 : 				strList.clear();
  134 : 				doubleList.clear();
  135 :
- 136 : 				// 1行をデータの要素に分割
+ 136 : 				// split the data items in each row
  137 : 				String[] strAry = line.split(",");
  138 :
- 139 : 				// StringとDoubleの項目ごとにListを作成
- 140 : 				for (int i = 0; i < strAry.length; i++) {
+ 139 : 				// make the String and Double Lists to store the data items 140 : 				for (int i = 0; i < strAry.length; i++) {
  141 : 					if (Arrays.toString(STRING_COLUMN).contains(TEXT_COLUMN[i])) {
  142 : 						strList.add(strAry[i]);